GovTechSG/techpass-user-docs/docs/log-in-with-techpass.md

 ![sign-in](assets/images/access-sgts-services-using-techpass/log-in-with-techpass.png)

 4. You will now be prompted to approve your TechPass sign-in.
-A number will be shown on your browser.
+A number is shown on your browser.

 ![mfa](assets/images/onboarding/po-non-se/mfa-number-displayed-on-screen.png)